leomonta/Python_cpp_builder/README.md

 ### The Makefile export fails miserably

 The Makefile "exporter" is a WIP
-As of now it misses compatibility for
+As of now it misses compatibility for:
 - Pre and post scripts
-- compilation of objects files following the different profiles
-- Use of implicit rules (that i don't like though)

 ## Options: